imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 ## Known problems

-TrackMate LoG detector will crash if you have the {% include list-of-update-sites content='Mosaic suite update site' %} activated.
+TrackMate LoG detector will crash if you have the [Mosaic suite update site](/list-of-update-sites) activated.
 Apparently they ship something that interferes with the FFT code used by the LoG detector.
 The bug report can be read [on BugZilla](https://fiji.sc/bugzilla/show_bug.cgi?id=806).

 ## Extensions